ReeceJoseph7Uni/ReeceJoseph7Uni/README.md

 ## Hi there 👋

+I’m an ICT Application Development student at CPUT with a passion for creating innovative software solutions.
+My background in Java, Python, and full-stack development drives my interest in tackling real-world tech challenges, and I love exploring emerging technologies to continually expand my skillset.

 <!--
 **ReeceJoseph7Uni/ReeceJoseph7Uni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.